Digital & Tech Glossary

 Dreamforce

-Salesforce's annual conference covering CRM, marketing technology, and enterprise software innovation.
+Salesforce's annual conference covering CRM, marketing technology, and enterprise software innovation that drives digital transformation strategies.

 Dropdown

-A UI element that reveals a list of options when activated, typically by clicking.
+A UI element that reveals a list of options when activated, saving screen space while providing multiple choices for user selection.

 E